 Security

-Putting your business-critical data and applications in someone else’s hands is a daunting prospect.
+Putting your business-critical data and applications in someone else’s hands is daunting.
 How can you know it will be kept safe and secure?

-Those look like some pretty serious roadblocks.
-Depending on the size, scope, and nature of your business, even one of those might be enough to put you off.
+Those look like some pretty severe roadblocks.
+Depending on your business’s size, scope, and nature, even one might be enough to put you off.
 After all, you’re not a cloud expert.
 How can you be sure this is the right choice for your business?
 That’s where cloud enablement comes in.

 Cloud enablement is the process of: